kalindasiaminwe/Designing-a-Bank-Marketing-Database/README.md

-This is my solution to [DataCamp](https://app.datacamp.com/learn/projects/1613): Designing a Bank Marketing Database; which inovlved cleaning &  reformatting the data and creating database tables from csv files.
+This is my solution to [DataCamp](https://app.datacamp.com/learn/projects/1613)'s project: Designing a Bank Marketing Database; which inovlved cleaning &  reformatting the data and creating database tables from csv files.

 Technology used: Python and PostgreSQL.